na2730/BMEN4460-Final-Project-/README.md

 # BMEN4460-Final-Project-
 A GitHub repository for keeping all files and scripts needed for the final project.
+If you notice any mistakes or issues feel free to make the commits and pull requests.
+Still getting a handle of this new system.

 ## Moving Forward (4/17/20)